 Theda Skocpol, ed., Vision and Method in Historical Sociology, Cambridge University Press, 1984.

-- T. McDonald, ed., The Historic Turn in the Human Sciences, University of Michigan Press, 1999. - & A list of digitally available assigned readings, addressing methodological and theoretical concerns, as well as exemplars of historical-sociological research.

-One Essay, due at the end of term (50 pts), based on your research interests or field (\sim 8000 words); Five Position Papers (4 pts each = 20 pts), drawing out key implications from the readings (\sim 800 words each); One Seminar Presentation (20 pts), to provide a critical overview and discussion platform for the readings and related works for the weekly topic of your choice (one of the Position Papers can expand upon your presentation); One short critical Reflection Piece (10 pts. \sim 1000 words).
+T. McDonald, ed., The Historic Turn in the Human Sciences, University of Michigan Press, 1999. & A list of digitally available assigned readings, addressing methodological and theoretical concerns, as well as exemplars of historical-sociological research. \\ I have annotated a number of the Readings, but you can remove.
+1 Essay, due at the end of term (50 pts), based on your research interests or field (~8000 words).
+5 Position Papers (4 pts each = 20 pts), drawing out key implications from the readings (~800 words each).
+1 Seminar Presentation (20 pts), to provide a critical overview and discussion platform for the readings and related works for the topic of your choice; include discussion of a recent contribution on the issues (say, publication within 5 years or so).
+One of the five Position Papers can expand upon your presentation.
+1 short critical Reflection Piece (10 pts. ~1000 words).